Short-Term Traditional Pickle Recipe

-My sister-in-law hails from Czech Republic where her grandparents made whole cucumber pickles, called Kvasaky “fermented cucumbers”.
-When she moved to America to raise her own family, she kept up the tradition of making pickles with this tried ‘n true recipe.
+This recipe belongs to my sister-in-law, whose family hails from Czech Republic, where her grandparents made whole cucumber pickles, kvašáky fermented cucumbers; when she moved to America to raise her own family, she kept the traditional pickle alive with this recipe below.

 Makes: fills a 14-cup stoneware pickling pot or 2 half-gallon Mason jars.